conjurinc/apidocs/src/audit.multiple.md

 |404|Role/resource not found / permission denied|

 + Parameters
-    + role: `cucumber:host:redis001` (string, optional) - One or more fully qualified IDs of a Conjur role, query-escaped
+    + role%5B%5D: `cucumber:host:redis001` (string, optional) - The fully qualified IDs of a Conjur role, query-escaped.
+Can be used multiple times.
-    + resource: `cucumber:group:sys_admins` (string, optional) - One or more fully qualified IDs of a Conjur resource, query escaped
+    + resource%5B%5D: `cucumber:group:sys_admins` (string, optional) - The fully qualified IDs of a Conjur resource, query escaped.
+Can be used multiple times.
     + event_action: `create` (string, optional) - Event action
     + kind: `role` (string, optional) - Object class impacted by event
     + limit: `10` (number, optional) - Maximum number of results to return